-- 4.1 I do not disclose information: - a. given to me in confidence by anyone b. acquired by me which I believe, or ought reasonably to be aware, is of a confidential nature, unless i.
-I have received the consent of a person authorised to give it;
+- 4.1 I do not disclose information: - a. given to me in confidence by anyone b. acquired by me which I believe, or ought reasonably to be aware, is of a confidential nature, unless iii. the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person; or iv. the disclosure is:

-ii.
+- i.
+I have received the consent of a person authorised to give it; - ii.
 I am required by law to do so;